rrwick/Porechop/README.md

 Middle adapter settings:
   Control the splitting of read from middle adapters

-  --discard_middle                  Reads with middle adapters will be discarded (default: reads with
+  --no_split                        Skip splitting reads based on middle adapters (default: split reads
-                                    middle adapters are split) (this option is on by default when outputting reads into barcode bins)
+                                    when an adapter is found in the middle) --discard_middle                  Reads with middle adapters will be discarded (default: reads with middle adapters are split) (this option is on by default when outputting reads into barcode bins)